matiasrodlo/chat-app/README.md

 - **Chat Service**: Manages chat functionality
 - **Local Service**: Handles local data persistence
 - **Specialist Service**: Manages specialist-related features

+### Troubleshooting

+1. If you see "Error: unable to find directory entry in pubspec.yaml: assets/images/":
+   - Create an `assets/images` directory in your project root
+   - Add the directory to your `pubspec.yaml` under the `flutter` section:
+     ```yaml
+     flutter:
+       assets:
+         - assets/images/
+     ```

+2. If the WebSocket connection fails:
+   - Ensure the Node.js server is running (`node server.js`)
+   - Check that port 8080 is not in use
+   - Verify that the WebSocket URL is correct (ws://127.0.0.1:8080)

+3. If the Flutter app fails to start:
+   - Run `flutter clean`
+   - Run `flutter pub get`
+   - Try running the app again

 ## Contributing